-Successful Applicants will be responsible for ensuring the achievement of the Activity objectives.
+Successful Applicants will be responsible for ensuring achievement of the project objectives.
 Please refer to Section I of this RFA entitled Funding Opportunity Description for a complete statement of goals and expected results.

-Subject to availability of funds, Palladium intends to provide up to \$1.15 million in total funding for activities implemented by June 2025, with individual grant amounts averaging \$57,500 per grantee.
+Subject to availability of funds, Palladium intends to provide up to \$390,000 in total funding for activities implemented by August 2025, with individual grant amounts ranging from \$40,000 to \$50,000.
 Palladium reserves the right to fund any or none of the applications submitted.

-To be eligible for an award, Applicants must provide all required information in their application, including the requirements found in any attachments to this RFA.
+To be eligible for award, Applicants must provide all required information in their application, including the requirements found in any attachments to this RFA.
 Applications submitted late, incomplete, or non-responsive will not be considered.
 Awards will be made to the responsible Applicant(s) whose application(s) best meet the requirements of this RFA and the evaluation criteria contained herein.

-Palladium intends to use a one-stage application process to evaluate and select Grantee(s) under this RFA.
-Applicants should submit a full application package to be evaluated per Section III, Step 1 of this RFA.
+Palladium intends to use a two-stage application process to evaluate and select Grantee(s) under this RFA.
+The initial stage requires the submission of a Concept Note, which will be evaluated per Section III, Step I of this RFA.
+If selected to proceed, Applicants will be asked to submit a full application package to be evaluated per Section III, Step 2 of this RFA.